 Today, China continues to draw massive investments from the West.
 It was recently ranked as the third largest FDI recipient in the world in the 2017 World Investment Report by UNCTAD, only trailing the US and the UK.
 China received a record-breaking $US135 billion in FDI in 2015.
 The figures dropped slightly to $US133 billion in 2016.

-Backed by a rapidly expanding market and low cost of production, industries in China are not showing any sign of stagnation.
+Moreover, backed by a rapidly expanding market and low cost of production, industries in China are not showing any sign of stagnation.
 However, some industries are growing faster than others.
-If you would like to get a slice of the robust Chinese economy, here are China’s 5 booming industries.
+So, if you would like to get a slice of the robust Chinese economy, here are China’s 5 booming industries.

 Tired of scrolling?
 Download a PDF version for easier offline reading and sharing with coworkers

 In a hurry?
 Save this article as a PDF